Skip to content

 Docker Installation Guide - 3 - Running a Script

-Let's use the simple_pmm_example_config.py script.
-This is a configurable script which will create orders for a token pair in paper trading mode.
+Let's use the v2_directional_rsi.py script.
+This is a configurable script that uses the Relative Strength Index (RSI) to trade cryptocurrency futures contracts.
 For configurable scripts, the first step is to create a config file.
 Here's how to create one:

-When you use the create --script-config and press SPACE Hummingbot will display available scripts in the scripts folder, as shown below.
+When you enter the create --script-config command and press SPACE Hummingbot will display available scripts in the scripts folder, as shown below.

 Alt text